cjblack/climbing-analysis/README.md

 ### Run spike sorting
 This subpackage uses `spikeinterface` to perform spike sorting and some plotting.

-Spike sorting with neurokinematics requires simply the directory to an ephys recording and a [spike sorting config file](https://github.com/cjblack/neurokinematics/tree/main/configs/spk_sorting_cfg).
+Spike sorting with neurokinematics requires the directory to an ephys recording and a [spike sorting config file](https://github.com/cjblack/neurokinematics/tree/main/configs/spk_sorting_cfg).
 The config will need to be updated and tested depending on your probe/acquisition system.

 ```python
 from neurokinematics.ephys.spikes.sorting import sort